JulyOT/JulyOT/docs/src/pages/skills.md

 # Cloud Skills Challenge

 ---
-Want to become a subject matter in the IOT Domain?
+Want to become a subject matter in the IoT Domain?
 Take the [Microsoft Cloud Skills Challenge](https://developer.microsoft.com/en-us/offers/30-days-to-learn-it) - skill yourself up in 30 days and complete the Cloud Skills Challenge.
 You **might** be eligible for discounts on certification.

 ![Cloud Skills Challenge](https://developer.microsoft.com/offers/img/img_white_awards.png)